Routhleck/IELTS-preparation/口语梳理CY.md

 What it looks like
 And explain why you think it is beautiful

-As a PhD student majoring in management science and engineering, I would like to describe an iPad that I find particularly beautiful.
+>I would like to describe an iPad that I find particularly beautiful.
 This iPad is the 2021 iPad Pro, which I saw on display at the Apple Store in my local shopping mall.
 What sets this iPad apart from its predecessors is its sleek and modern design.
 The edges of the device are flat, and the back is made of glass, which gives it a premium feel.
 The 11-inch liquid retina display is simply stunning, with vivid colors and sharp details that make it a pleasure to look at.
 The device is also incredibly thin and lightweight, making it easy to carry around with me wherever I go.

-Overall, I find this iPad to be beautiful for a number of reasons.
+>Overall, I find this iPad to be beautiful for a number of reasons.
 Firstly, its design is both functional and aesthetically pleasing, with a minimalist look that is sure to turn heads.
 Additionally, the iPad Pro's large and immersive display provides an unparalleled viewing experience that makes it perfect for streaming movies, playing games, or getting work done.
 Finally, the iPad Pro is a great example of how Apple is able to incorporate cutting-edge technology into a device that is both beautiful and functional.
 All of these factors make the iPad Pro a truly beautiful device that I would love to own.

 ## 糟糕购物
 Describe a problem you had while shopping online or in a store